rociojoo/website/content/about/header/index.md

 movement.
 Be able to identify patterns in trajectory data; implement and develop tools to understand the drivers of movement.
 As a statistician, I am very much interested in models and equations, but I'm also interested in the applications:
-I want my research to be a contribution to the understanding of life.
-And to do something meaningful.
+I want my research to be a contribution to the understanding of life and improving life conditions if possible.
 In my list of publications and presentations, you'll find studies related to fishing vessel, seabird and raccoon movement, as well as more general trajectometry studies.
 I also travel a lot.
-Way less with the pandemic.

 * **Team work**.
 I value collaboration in science and in life.
-I've learned to work in multidisciplinary and interdisciplinary teams, with ecologists, fisheries scientists, oceanographers, engineers, data scientists, from different countries and cultures.
+I've learned to work in multidisciplinary and interdisciplinary teams, with ecologists, fisheries scientists, oceanographers, engineers, data scientists, lawyers, project managers, communicators, from different countries and cultures.
 Every experience has been challenging and full of rewards.
 Science is better when we work together.